April 9, 2018

 The closest you'll get is Bundeena, a village within Royal National Park.
 And in Bundeena, it's all about B&Bs (Bed and Breakfasts).
 For a real escape, try Beachhaven right on the beach.
 We've stayed at Sanctuary Bundeena which is run by keen walkers and has a very comfy bed.

-Across the Hacking River, Cronulla SeaBreeze is also run by enthusiastic walkers (and Maria spricht deutsch), while further around the bay find a little luxury at Bellas on the Bay.
-While there are, of course, B&Bs all over Sydney, we recommend staying within Sutherland Shire for closer access to Royal – check out more Shire B&Bs.
+Across the Hacking River, Cronulla SeaBreeze is also run by enthusiastic walkers (und Maria spricht deutsch).
+While there are, of course, B&Bs all over Sydney, we recommend staying within the Sutherland Shire for closer access to Royal – check out more Shire B&Bs.

 Airbnb / House Hire